Rhyzhang/rhyzhang.github.io/_pages/gratitude.md

 ## Government:
 - Queens Public Library: Amazing book selections, reading taught me so much.
-- New York Public Library: Internet and computer access when I did not have them at home during elementary school.
+- New York Public Library: Internet and computer access when I did not have them at home in my elementary school years.
 A warm environment to stay with friends during rainy weekends.
 Allowed us to play minecraft when we couldn't afford to.

 ## Miscellaneous: